SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 3
 ```

-Ignore the *undefined* statements you see when you type in each command.
+Ignore the *undefined* statements you see when you type in each command for now.

 Exit REPL by typing `.exit` or pressing `Ctrl` + `D`.